Yans88/infection/README.md

 # Infection
- Develop submodule for linkage between KENJA and the infection surveillance system.
+ Develop submodule on japanese system.

 See workflow.xlsx for workflow